 To help you recover as comfortably and quickly as possible after rhinoplasty, we’ve compiled a list of helpful tips to follow.

 Being proactive about reducing swelling with cold compresses, especially in the first few days after the operation, helps alleviate the sensation of pressure rhinoplasty patients typically experience.
-The cold helps limit blood flow to the area, accelerating the healing process.
+The cold limits blood flow to the area, accelerating the healing process.

 You shouldn’t take aspirin or medications containing ibuprofen or vitamin E (unless prescribed) for 2 weeks before your scheduled surgery.
 These meds are known to increase bleeding and can increase surgical challenges.
 They are fine to take for discomfort after surgery.